hl2vr/hl2vr.github.io/_pages/faq.md

 Yes, to a limited degree.
 In general, custom maps and campaigns as well as asset mods (like texture and model mods) are expected to work, although we cannot give any guarantees for any individual mod.
+The HL2VR team also cannot provide any support for external mods.

+Custom content (such as texture mods) can go in the */Half-Life 2 VR/hlvr/custom* directory.

 Any mod that includes custom code or custom weapons, however, is incompatible and would require specific changes to be ported to HL2VR.
 As a rule of thumb, if the mod includes its own custom DLLs, expect it to not work.

 <br />